usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

       If you are mounting an NFS share, don't forget to change the IP address and exported directory to match your setup.

-For this example, let's assume the datasets are stored on a NFS version 4 server with IP address 10.0.0.10 and in the exported directory ``/dioptra/datasets`` and that we want to make these available in the worker containers under the absolute path ``/datasets``.
+For this example, let's assume the datasets are stored on a NFS version 4 server with IP address 10.0.0.10 and in the exported directory ``/dioptra/datasets`` and that we want to make these available in the worker containers under the absolute path ``/dioptra/data``.
-First, we need to configure a named NFS volume in the ``docker-compose.yml`` file so that Docker knows where the NFS server is and which exported directory to use.
+First, we need to configure a named NFS volume in the ``docker-compose.override.yml`` file so that Docker knows where the NFS server is and which exported directory to use.
-Open ``docker-compose.yml`` with a text editor and find the **top-level** ``volumes:`` section (this should **not** be nested under the ``services:`` section) near the bottom of the file and add the following:
+Copy ``docker-compose.override.yml.template`` to ``docker-compose.override.yml``, open it with a text editor and find the **top-level** ``volumes:`` section (this should **not** be nested under the ``services:`` section) near the bottom of the file and add the following:

 .. code:: yaml